Suzette Quintanilla: 2010-2019

-Suzette recorded and performed her drum segment for A.B.'s "Nací para Sufrir", on his album, La Vida de un Genio (2010), following a previous desire to return to drumming.
-Suzette, A.B., and Abraham announced Fiesta de la Flor, an annual two-day festival in Corpus Christi.
-Suzette emphasized that the festival reflects cultural pride, celebrates family, and honors the values Selena embodied.
+Suzette recorded her drum segment for A.B.'s "Nací para Sufrir" on his album, La Vida de un Genio (2010), after a desire to return to drumming.
+Suzette, A.B., and Abraham announced Fiesta de la Flor, an annual two-day festival in Corpus Christi, and she said that the festival reflects cultural pride, celebrates family, and honors Selena's values.
 The 2015 and 2016 Fesita de la Flor festivals drew 100,000 visitors and contributed an estimated $25 million to the local economy.
-Suzette served as a judge for the Miss Chiquitita competition during the Fiesta West Texas festival during the Cinco de Mayo celebration in 2015.
-On January 3, 2016, The Corpus Christi Caller-Times named Suzette its Newsmaker of the Year in recognition of her significant contributions to the success of the Fiesta de la Flor festival.
+Suzette was a judge for the Miss Chiquitita contest during the 2015 Cinco de Mayo Fiesta West Texas festival.
+On January 3, 2016, The Corpus Christi Caller-Times named her its Newsmaker of the Year in recognition of her contributions to the Fiesta de la Flor festival.

-On July 16, 2015, MAC Cosmetics announced a multi-product collection inspired by Selena, following widespread fan petitions.
-Suzette collaborated with the brand, contributing to the development and design of the collection.
-It was the most significant launch in the company's history, and became one of the most in-demand releases in MAC Cosmetics' history.
-The products sold out online within minutes, prompting fans—including those in Chicago—to camp outside retail stores for hours ahead of the line's in-store launch in October 2016.
-The product sold out within an hour at some locations.
-In an unprecedented move, MAC implemented an online waitlist and announced plans to restock the collection, implementing purchasing limits on the products.
-The restock marked a rare exception for MAC Cosmetics, which traditionally does not restock limited edition collections, regardless of their popularity.
-Daniela Herrera of People en Español, attributed the collection's revival to the influence of Latina consumer power, which she believed played a pivotal role in persuading MAC Cosmetics to restock the collection.
-On February 26, 2020, MAC announced the release of a second installment of its Selena-inspired makeup collection, collaborating with Suzette on its designs.
+On July 16, 2015, MAC Cosmetics announced a multi-product collection inspired by Selena following popular demand.
+Suzette contributed to the development and design of the collection.
+It was the most significant launch in the company's history, and became one of its most in-demand releases.
+The products sold out online in minutes, prompting fans (including those in Chicago) to camp outside stores for hours before the line's in-store launch in October 2016.
+The products sold out within an hour at some locations.
+MAC began an online waitlist and announced plans to restock the collection, imposing purchase limits on the products.
+The restock was a rare exception for MAC Cosmetics, which usually does not restock limited-edition collections regardless of popularity.
+Daniela Herrera of People en Español attributed the collection's revival to the influence of Latina consumer power, which she thought played a role in persuading MAC Cosmetics to restock the collection.
+On February 26, 2020, MAC announced the release of a second installment of its Selena-inspired makeup collection and collaborated with Suzette on its design.

-Suzette collaborated with sculptors on the creation of a wax figure of Selena for Madame Tussauds Hollywood, providing guidance remotely via Skype while they worked on the mold in London.
-In April 2016, Suzette contributed to the design of Corpus Christi's new bus wraps, which were featured on two RTA buses.
-On November 6, 2016, Suzette and designer David Melgar curated a fashion apparel showcase featuring selections from Forever 21 and Urban Outfitters, styling with branded Selena T-shirts, for Fashion Week San Antonio.
-Suzette brought branded graphic T-shirts featuring Selena to major retailers such as Forever 21, Hot Topic, Target, and Urban Outfitters.
+Suzette collaborated with sculptors on a wax figure of Selena for Madame Tussauds Hollywood, providing guidance via Skype while they worked on the mold in London.
+In April 2016, she contributed to the design of Corpus Christi's bus wraps for two RTA buses.
+On November 6, 2016, Suzette and designer David Melgar curated a fashion showcase with selections from Forever 21 and Urban Outfitters and branded Selena T-shirts for Fashion Week San Antonio.
+She brought T-shirts featuring Selena to retailers such as Forever 21, Hot Topic, Target, and Urban Outfitters.